Mollyraeprice/finalproject/README.md

 ### Meeting Cadence

 We are hoping to focus on collaboration during our class hours each week and will meet otherwise when needed.
 We have agreed to meet outside of class if needed to stay on track.
 We will meet individually with other team members on need-to-know basis to make we are working through our project at the same speed.

-### GitHub

 We are going to be using our github collaboration as our main hub for sharing our data.
 Each team member will have their own branch that others can view and give feedback on when necessary.
 We will push onto main branch when ready.

-### Slack

-We are using slack to share links or quick messages to keep everyone up to date with each step of the project.
+Also, we are using slack to share links or quick messages to keep everyone up to date with each step of the project.
 Henry, our TA, is also in our group message and will be able to help guide us along the way.

-### Google Drive

 Lastly, we are also sharing a Google folder for our Google slides and notes we take during class and project hours.

 # Deliverable 2

-### Data Exploration Phase
+## Data Exploration Phase

 During our first steps of looking at our CSV file, we wanted to understand our data.
 What are our variables?
 Are there any missing values?
 Do we need to transform any of the data so it can be uniform across the columns?
 Do we need to bring in any other datasets?
 Are there any outliers that will skew our data?
 Exploring the data actually helped us tighten up our research question.